 This dish makes an excellent side dish, but can even be served as a main course when served atop a toasted slice of 100% whole-grain bread.
-Garnish with sprigs of dill.
+Garnish with sprigs of dill to add fresh flavor.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 1 large carrot, peeled and sliced into quarter-inch discs

 1 turnip, peeled and sliced into quarter-inch discs